The Australian Dance Awards promote the art form, raise the profile of Australian artists and celebrate excellence.

 - reward those whose achievements raise the standards, profile and prestige of dance in Australia.

 - present a performance program representing the excellence and diversity of both innovative and established dance in Australia.

 Initiated in 1986 by Keith Bain OAM, the dance community in NSW gathered each year at the Dancers’ Picnic to celebrate International Dance Day (29 April).

 In 1997, Ausdance NSW with support from the City of Sydney and The Australian Ballet, presented the inaugural Australian Dance Awards at the Sydney Opera House.

 2008 marked the beginning of a new era, with the Awards celebration held in Melbourne and produced by Ausdance Victoria for three consecutive years, thanks to the generosity of the Joan and Peter Clemenger Trust and The Australian Ballet.

-Since 2010 the Awards have been open to tender each year by the Ausdance network.
+From 2010 - 2017 the Awards were open to tender each year by the Ausdance network.
 Hosts by year: